RPI-ITWS/ITWS2110-team14/lab1/millen11/README.md

    5. My major and role formatting being wonky a.)
 For some reason my major and role formatting drifted to the bottom left of my headshot, however I wanted it in the "middle" right of the headshot. b.)
-The issue is it's long length, so I have to find a way to create a certain size for the info
+The issue is it's long length, so I have to find a way to create a certain size for the info c.)
+Alex just used padding and percentages instead of pixels to fix this
+   6. Skills section indented more than all others a.)
+It was in the experience div, making it a child of such the other subsections
+   7. Footer not centered, despite using text-align:center